 SSC 699 - Supervised Research (TBD)

-This designation is for supervised, individual research on topics related to a Student Learning Plan.
+This designation is for supervised, individual research.
 It is a prerequisite that faculty give prior approval for a proposed internship.
+A specific title is used in each instance and entered on the student's transcript.